KarunaduVoices/Voices-Of-Karunadu/README.md

 ## Usage with WebUI

-To run the AICoverGen WebUI, run the following command.
+To run the Voices of Karunadu WebUI, run the following command.

 ```
 python src/webui.py